-While non-toxic and often used in products such as toothpaste, it’s generally agreed that you should not apply neem to an edible plant the day of harvest.
+While non-toxic and often used in products such as toothpaste, it’s generally agreed that you should not apply neem to an edible plant on the day of harvest.

-You can use a foliar spray the day before, or soil soaks before harvest.
+You can use a foliar spray the day before or soil soaks before harvest.
 You will ingest less if you avoid applying it on the actual day of harvest.

 Another essential rule is constantly testing a small part of a plant one day before using neem oil products.

 Plants, like people, can have or develop allergies and sensitivity to even natural products.

 By testing a small portion of the plant first, you can check for signs of chemical burns or allergic reactions.

 When using Neem regularly, you may only need to test once.
 Yet you should always retest the plant if you haven’t used neem oil on it for an extended period.